Infant mauled by dog in Noida society dies, locals protest | Science-Environment

 A seven-month-old child died after he was mauled by a stray dog inside a posh group housing complex here, a society representative said on Tuesday.

-Anguished over the incident, several locals held a protest outside the society in the morning.
+Anguished over the incident, several locals held a protest outside the society in the morning over the death of the child whose parents are daily-wage earners.

 The dog attacked the child inside the premises of Lotus Boulevard society in Sector 100 around 4.30 pm on Monday, Dharam Vir Yadav, a representative of the society's residents group said.